A-Momin/noteshub/nts/notes_vscode.md

 ### MISC:

--   How to search a kewword across multiple files?
+-   <b style="color:magenta;text-align:left">How to search a kewword across multiple files?</b>

-    -   clicking select the folder of the files you want to serch of
+    1.  select the folder/files (by clicking it) you want to serch of.
-    -   `⌘+⬆︎+f`
+    2.  `⌘+⬆︎+f`
-    -   put the kew word into the search box to search
+    3.  put the kew word into the search box to search

+-   <b style="color:magenta;text-align:left">How to find differences between two files?</b>

+    1.  `RightClick` on one file and `select: Select for Compare`
+    2.  `RightClick` on the second file and `select: Compare with Selected`